globus/globus-compute/docs/endpoints.rst

 If the endpoint is not running and was stopped correctly previously, this command does nothing.

-If the endpoint is not running but was not stopped correctly previously (e.g. after a computer restart when the endpoint was running), this command will clean up the endpoint directory such that the endpoint can be started cleanly again.
+If the endpoint is not running but was not stopped correctly previously (e.g., after a computer restart when the endpoint was running), this command will clean up the endpoint directory such that the endpoint can be started cleanly again.